osamaaraja/EdgeCornerDetection/README.md

 2. Computing the second moment matrix.
 3. Calculating the Harris response for each pixel.
 4. Identifying corners by applying a threshold to the Harris response.

+## Sobel Operator

+The Sobel Operator is a simple and efficient method for edge detection that computes the gradient magnitude of the image.
+The steps include:

+1. Converting the image to grayscale.
+2. Applying the Sobel filter to calculate the gradients in the x and y directions.
+3. Computing the gradient magnitude to highlight the edges.